-Before you take Rebif, tell your healthcare provider if you have or have had any of the following conditions:
+Before you take Rebif®, tell your healthcare provider if you have or have had any of the following conditions:

-- mental illness, including depression and suicidal behavior

-- liver problems

-- bleeding problems or blood clots

-- low blood cell counts

-- seizures (epilepsy)

-- · thyroid problems

-- you drink alcohol

-- you are pregnant or plan to become pregnant.

-It is not known if Rebif will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during your treatment with Rebif

-- you are breastfeeding or plan to breastfeed.
-It is not known if Rebif passes into your breast milk.

-You and your healthcare provider should decide if you will use Rebif or breastfeed.
-You should not do both
+- mental illness, including depression and suicidal behavior - liver problems, bleeding problems or blood clots, low blood cell counts, seizures (epilepsy), or thyroid problems - you drink alcohol - you are pregnant or plan to become pregnant.
+It is not known if Rebif® will harm your unborn baby - you are breastfeeding or plan to breastfeed.
+Rebif® may pass into your breastmilk.
+Talk with your healthcare provider about the best way to feed your baby if you take Rebif® flu-like symptoms.
+You may have flu-like symptoms when you first start taking Rebif®.
+You may be able to manage these flu-like symptoms by taking over-the-counter pain and fever reducers.
+For many people, these symptoms lessen or go away over time.
+Symptoms may include muscle aches, fever, tiredness, and chills